MollicMeyer/NCSS_Characterization_Analysis/NCSS_R.md

 boxplot(s$A_thickness ~ s$yr)
 ```
 #### Challenge 2: Need better R skills to clean these data
-#### Until then; we subset bad ones after analyzing the profile plot
+#### Until then, we subset to remove bad data after analyzing the profile plot

-#### Challenge 3 pedon 71270 has bad horizonation; apparently the first code didnt fix it; had overlapping boundaries
+#### Challenge 3: pedon 71270 has bad horizonation; apparently the first code didnt fix it; had overlapping boundaries
 ```
 s2 <- subsetProfiles(s, s = 'pedon_key != 71270')
 ## analysis shows that pre-1960 pedons have a multitude of issues with incomplete data